VUSN Academic Policies/Regulations

 An incomplete grade noted as an “I” is a temporary grade for a student who meets the following criteria:

-- Requires additional time to complete required course work after the conclusion of a course.
+- Requires more time to complete required course work after a course ends.
 It is not to be used for correction of unsatisfactory course performance.

 - Demonstrates ongoing and timely communication during the course with the course coordinator.

 - Obtains approval from the course coordinator for an incomplete grade (see steps below).
-Petitions for an incomplete course grade must be submitted to the course coordinator prior to grades being due for the semester.
+Petitions for an incomplete course grade must be submitted to the course coordinator before grades are due for the semester.

 To petition for an incomplete grade, the student must complete the following steps:

-- The course coordinator calculates the final grade and completes the electronic Change of Grade to replace the “I” with the final course grade.
-Note that change of course work assures no specific grade for the course (or any individual assignment).
+- Once the course is completed, the course coordinator calculates the final grade and completes the electronic Change of Grade to replace the “I” with the final course grade.

 Incomplete Grade in Clinical Courses

 A student receiving a grade of an I in a clinical course must register for zero hours of NURS 5999 Clinical Continuation if the student is not enrolled in any other courses.
 Tuition is charged at a rate of $200.
-This charge does not apply to NURS 8105, DNP Integrative Application of Evidence-Based Practice.
+Additional university fees may apply.

 Pass/Fail or Satisfactory/Unsatisfactory Grades:

-Students are required to earn a grade of B– or higher or a grade of Satisfactory in all required courses (including elective courses required within a program of study).
-If a grade of less than a B- or a grade of Unsatisfactory is earned, the course must be repeated.
+Students must earn a B– or higher or Satisfactory/Pass grade in all required courses (including elective courses required within a program of study).
+If a grade of less than a B- or a grade of Unsatisfactory/Fail is earned, the course must be repeated.

 - Only the most recent grade counts in calculation of the grade point average.